linuxgurugamer/Targetron/README.md

 Installation
 ------------
 1. Unzip the contents into the main KSP installation folder, or copy the contents of GameData into the {KSP Root}/GameData Folder.

+2. Make sure the dependencies are installed:
+	ClickThroughBlocker
+	ToolbarController
+	SpaceTuxLibrary

 2. Restart KSP and the window will appear once in flight.
 No special parts are required to activate this plugin.